This post is also available in: Svenska

-The symptoms of cystitis are: burning or pain upon urination and a need to go to the toilet often to urinate.
-Importantly, the child doesn’t have a fever.
+The symptoms of a cystitis are burning or pain when the child urinates, that the child needs to urinate often.
+The child does not have a fever.
 Leave a urine sample to be sent for cultivation.
 Antibiotics help.

 Blood in the urine

 Fresh red blood in the urine is almost always a sign of UTI.
 Dark blood in the urine, Coca-cola-colored urine, are signs of kidney disease.
-Seek medical advice for an investigation.
+Seek a doctor at the health center for investigation.

 Pelvic inflammatory disease (PID)